marceFrasson/marceFrasson/README.md

 Despite my love for manual labour and electronics, I found out that my one true love is programing :heart: As visual artist I fkng LOVE TouchDesigner (poorly documented here thanks to my old hard-drive), where I wrote my first software with lots of Python scripts (so much fun!).

-I'm currently discovering the land of FrontEnd and BackEnd with HTML, CSS, JavaScript e SQLite (and dreaming about pentesting).
+I'm currently discovering the land of FrontEnd and BackEnd with HTML, CSS, JavaScript, Node.js and SQLite (and dreaming about pentesting).

 Even though I'm still learning, I really like to share my knowledge as I believe the more you share the more you learn.